-I love helping to solve my client’s legal problems.
+I love helping to solve my clients’ legal problems.
 I understand that every person and every case is unique.
-Because the facts of every case are different, and the facts matter, I will spend the time necessary to learn the details of each case I accept.
+Since the facts of every case are different, and the facts matter, I will spend the time necessary to learn the details of each case I accept.
 For most of my clients they are entering the legal system for the first time.
-I believe it is my responsibility to help them to feel comfortable with the process and help reduce the stress they experience.
-I believe lawyers like doctors should have good “bedside manner”.
+I believe it is my responsibility to help them feel comfortable with the process and help reduce the stress they experience.
+I believe lawyers, like doctors, should have good “bedside manner.”

-I focus the majority of my litigation practice on employment claims but I also handle select personal injury, wrongful death and products liability cases.
-I suspect there are few lawyers that have tried numerous employment cases to verdict including whistle-blower, sexual harassment, disability, age and gender discrimination cases that also litigate wrongful death and complex defective product matters.
+I focus the majority of my litigation practice on employment claims, including False Claims Act cases, but I also handle select personal injury, wrongful death and products liability cases.
+I suspect there are few lawyers that have tried numerous employment cases to verdict, including whistleblower, sexual harassment, disability, age and gender discrimination cases, that also litigate wrongful death and complex defective product matters.

-Over nearly 3 decades I’ve won substantial verdicts for my clients in State and Federal courtrooms and represented clients before Federal and State appellate judges.
+Over nearly three decades I have won substantial verdicts for my clients in State and Federal courtrooms and have represented clients before Federal and State appellate judges.
 If it is necessary to try your case before a jury, I will work diligently to make sure both you and I are prepared.
 Unlike lawyers who use the same playbook for every type of case, I use creativity and strategic thinking to give my clients the extra margin necessary for victory.

 I consider myself fortunate to have been recognized for the following achievements by my fellow lawyers and well-known organizations:

 A more personalized recognition came from a respected partner and litigation manager for a multi-state employment defense firm.
 When asked to name a litigator she feared most during an interview for a national publication, she explained: